 Guarantee a grade.

 We can teach you how to find and identify good resources, but students are responsible for doing the work and professors grading it.
 Clarify instructions with your professor or contact them if you're worried about your grade.

 Do you need an appointment at the Writing Center?
 They can help you make a strategy for writing and finishing your paper.

 Turn back time.

 Project due tomorrow?
-We can't give out the secrets of Librarian Time Travel, but we'll help the best we can to track down resources you can obtain.
-We can help you come up with time-management strategies, and we might know of resources to help speed up your work.
+We'll help the best to track down resources that are immediately available and can suggest time-management strategies and resources to help speed up your work.